 The placement process largely depends on the type of bridge.

-With a traditional bridge, Dr. Green must first remove a small bit of tooth structure from the teeth adjacent to the gap.
+With a traditional bridge, Dr. Kennedy must first remove a small bit of tooth structure from the teeth adjacent to the gap.
 Once these teeth have been modified, impressions will be made for the design and construction of the crown.

 Book a Consultation to Discuss Bridges